Being able to write somebody else's story, and capture their memories between the pages of a book, is a really special skill.

 Turning people into books, and preserving their stories, is an important art.

-For the last session of today, we're going to practise writing someone else's story.
+For the last session of this unit, we're going to practise writing someone else's story.

 Part I: Interviews

-Choose one event in your life from this morning's autobiography exercise that you feel comfortable sharing.
+Choose one event in your life from the earlier autobiography exercise that you feel comfortable sharing.